 First, one must read the entire book of Isaiah in context and from an accurate Jewish translation (such as an Artscroll/ Mesorah Publication Bible).
 It was written by Isaiah who was a prophet from 619-533 B.C.E.
 In the original text there were no chapters and breaks.
 The book was written in fluid format and therefore, must be read as a whole.
 When doing so, you will note that this chapter, which is known as the "Fourth Servant Song" actually begins in chapter 52 verse 13.

-When reading Isaiah and other text, God often calls Israel and Jacob (another reference to Israel), His “servant” in both the singular and plural.
+When reading Isaiah and 5 text, God often calls Israel and Jacob (an5 reference to Israel), His "servant" in both the singular and plural.

 "But you, O Israel, My servant, Jacob, you whom I have chosen, offspring of Abraham who loved Me...and to whom I shall say: 'You are my servant' - I have chosen you and not rejected you."
 (Isaiah 41:8-9)